Covariant Quantum Error-Correcting Codes with Metrological Entanglement Advantage

 Our results extend the codes to a regime containing probe states with a metrological entanglement advantage.
 The code-inaccuracy bounds also let us bound the loss of QFI.
 Accordingly, we rigorously demonstrate (and numerically confirm) that a noisy probe state in our codes can retain a metrological entanglement advantage under certain conditions.

-Our $SU(2)$-symmetry-irrep-based approach offers a general route for constructing covariant AQECCs with continuous transversal gates, complementing randomized constructions~\cite{kongNearOptimal2022,li2023designs,liSU2023}, reference-frame-assisted constructions~\cite{woodsContinuous2020,haydenError2021,yangOptimal2022}, and an approach which identifies exact codes from certain discrete-group irreps~\cite{grossDesigning2021,jaincodes,kubischtaNotSoSecret2024,kubischtaQuantum2024,kubischtaQuantum2024a,denysQuantum2024}.
+Our SU(2)-symmetry-irrep-based approach offers a general route for constructing covariant AQECCs with continuous transversal gates, complementing randomized constructions~\cite{kongNearOptimal2022,li2023designs,liSU2023}, reference-frame-assisted constructions~\cite{woodsContinuous2020,haydenError2021,yangOptimal2022}, and an approach which identifies exact codes from certain discrete-group irreps~\cite{grossDesigning2021,jaincodes,kubischtaNotSoSecret2024,kubischtaQuantum2024,kubischtaQuantum2024a,denysQuantum2024}.
 The protection of a metrological entanglement advantage is an additional feature.

-\textit{Code words from $SU(2)$ irrep states.---}Consider a system of $N$ spin-$s$ degrees of freedom (i.e. qudits of dimension $2s\!+\!1$), where $s$ can be a half integer or an integer.
-The total $SU(2)$-rotation unitary is a tensor product of the $SU(2)$ rotations on the individual spins, generated by the $su(2)$ algebra
+\textit{Code words from SU(2) irrep states---}Consider a system of $N$ spin-$s$ degrees of freedom (i.e. qudits of dimension $2s\!+\!1$), where $s$ can be a half integer or an integer.
+The total SU(2)-rotation unitary is a tensor product of the SU(2) rotations on the individual spins, generated by the su(2) algebra

 where $j$ labels the spin and $[\hat{q}_j^+,\hat{q}_j^-]=2\hat{q}^z_j$, $[\hat{q}_j^z,\hat{q}_j^\pm]=\pm\hat{q}_j^\pm$.
 This yields $[\hat{Q}^+,\hat{Q}^-]=2\hat{Q}^z$ and $[\hat{Q}^z, \hat{Q}^{\pm}]=\pm \hat{Q}^{\pm}$.